OlivierP-To8/InufutoPorts/README.md

 * ROM cartridge (.m7)

 I ported the 14 games, with color changes because the graphic mode compatible with the whole Thomson range only supports 2 colors for 8 pixels.

+To play the games, the easiest way is to use the InufuTO.fd image on the emulator of your choice: [DCMOTO](http://dcmoto.free.fr/emulateur/index.html), [RetroArch](https://www.retroarch.com/) with [Theodore](https://docs.libretro.com/library/theodore/) core, [MAME](https://www.mamedev.org/), [Teo](https://sourceforge.net/projects/teoemulator/).

+See HARDWARE.md to play the games on real hardware.